 • @ (Reply) – The @ symbol is used to reply to a Twitter user.

 Example: @SchleiderJustin Thanks for sharing the knowledge and everything that you do for educators in your #PLN

 Username – What you are called on Twitter.
 Your username will always be preceded by the @ symbol.

 Example: My username is @AnibalPachecoIT

 • Link – Including a URL in your tweet.
 Caution should be used here since you only have 140 characters for each message.
-Although this restriction was recently removed, I would recommend the use a URL shortener service.
-Bitly is my favorite because it’s free, allows you to create URL collections, and it let you keep track of who, when and how many times your links are clicked on.
+Moreover, while this restriction has been removed, I still recommend the use of a URL shortener service.
+Bitly is my favorite because it’s free, allows you to create URL collections, customize your links, and helps to keep track of who, when and how many times links are shared.

-• PLN – Professional (Personal) Learning Network, a group of individuals that your can rely on to help you develop yourself as a professional.
+• PLN – Professional (Personal) Learning Network, a group of individuals you can rely on to help you develop and grow professionally.
 They also provide a wealth of knowledge, inspiration, and support one another.

 • Tweeter (Twitterer) – An individual who uses Twitter